The Traffic Noise, without the pollution

 Try listening to our traffic noise for a quarter of an hour, and see if your brain slowly learns how to filter it out from your conscious perception.
 In most cases, it will do so after a couple of minutes.
 Then, you will realize that not only has the masking noise been wiped from your perception, the unwanted noise has as well.

-This sound generator is calibrated and outputs a pink-like spectrum when sliders are horizontally aligned.
+This sound generator is calibrated and outputs a pink-like spectrum when the sliders are horizontally aligned.
 Calibration is unique to this website, and can be used to compensate for your own hearing, audio equipment, and listening environment deficiencies: follow our Calibration Procedure once, then access your Hearing Curve from the Preset section.